zi-w/Max-value-Entropy-Search/README.md

 ## Example functionals for optimization
 In test_functions/, we provide some functionals one can use to test Bayesian optimization algorithms.

-1. Approximated functions sampled from Gaussian processes
+1. Approximated functions sampled from Gaussian processes: sample_GPprior.m, sample_addGP.m.
-2. Optimization test functions
+2. Optimization test functions: egg.m, michNf.m, shekelMf.m.
-3. Tuning hyper-parameters for neural networks
+3. Tuning hyper-parameters for neural networks: nnet_boston.m, nnet_cancer.m.
-4. Active learning for robot pushing
+4. Active learning for robot pushing: robot_pushing_3.m, robot_pushing_4.m, two_robot_pushing.m.
-5. Tuning the walking speed of a planar bipedal robot
+5. Tuning the walking speed of a planar bipedal robot: walker_speed.m (Westervelt el al., 2007).

 ## Citation
 Please cite our work if you would like to use the code.